 bass, brill, clams, cod, coley, dab, dover sole, haddock, hake, herring, langoustines, lobster, mussels, oysters, pollock, rainbow trout, sardines, scallops, seabream, skate, sole, wild turbot.

-january in the garden:
+february in the garden:

 Leave dead growth on bushes and shrubs as they are likely a hidey hole for creatures hunkering down.